mccdgm/student-resources/resources.md

 ##### Patterns & Backgrounds

 * [7 Free Places to Find or Generate Seamless Patterns](http://designroast.org/7-free-places-find-generate-seamless-patterns/)
-* [bgpatterns](http://bgpatterns.com/) Like the pattern tool in Illustrator, but online
 * [Repper Patterns](http://repperpatterns.com/tool/) Turn raster images into repeatable tiles in various styles; you will get totally different results with photos and illustrations
 * [Subtle Patterns](http://subtlepatterns.com/) Free textures for your next web project.
 * [Textured Gradients](http://rentafounder.com/textured-gradients-in-pure-css/)